basarat/demo-typestyle/04-state/script.md

 );
 ```

-Notice again the encapsulation of the states under the className which results in more maintainable CSS.
+One thing worth pointing out is the encapsulation of state styles under the className which results in more maintainable CSS.

-You can styles for as many states as you need using different keys under the nest property.
+You can add styles for as many states as you need using different keys under the nest property.

-Lets change our div to a button so we can focus on it.
+To demonstrate that, lets change our div to a button so that it supports the focus pseudo state.

 ```js
 ReactDOM.render(